Who doesn’t love the idea of working from anywhere in the world without a set work schedule?

 Yep, because nobody cares about the fact that you know what “nudiustertian” means (and they have zero interest in going to the dictionary to look it up).

-Your readers want the insights.
+Your readers want insights.
 Not the fluff that you toss in to make you sound smarter.

-Hemingway helps you to simplify complex sentence.
+Hemingway helps you to simplify complex sentences.
 It also points out adverbs and complex words that you can replace with simpler ones.

 Driving visitors to your site is good.
 Turning them into customers is better.

 Most website visitors won’t be ready to pull out their credit card the first time that they reach your site.

 So how do you get money from these visitors?
 You sell to them when they’re ready to buy.

 The most successful affiliate marketers understand that the best way to scale is to build their email list.
 This allows them to drive repeat visitors back to their site to buy products over time.

 Sumo offers an easy way to install email capture forms on your site (and they even offer a free version of their service).

 Earning money per referral is great, but why stop there?
 Google AdSense offers a second revenue stream as you continue to scale.